Celery: Cultivation

 The plants are raised from seed, sown either in a hot bed or in the open garden according to the season of the year, and, after one or two thinnings and transplantings, they are, on attaining a height of 15–20 cm, planted out in deep trenches for convenience of blanching, which is effected by earthing up to exclude light from the stems.
 Development of self-blanching varieties of celery, which do not need to be earthed up, dominate both the commercial and amateur market.

 Celery was first grown as a winter and early spring vegetable.
-It was considered a cleansing tonic to counter the deficiencies of a winter diet based on salted meats without fresh vegetables.
+It was considered a cleansing traditional medicine to counter the scurvy resulting from a winter diet based on salted meats without fresh produce.
 By the 19th century, the season for celery in England had been extended, to last from the beginning of September to late in April.

 In North America, commercial production of celery is dominated by the cultivar called 'Pascal' celery.
 Gardeners can grow a range of cultivars, many of which differ from the wild species, mainly in having stouter leaf stems.
 They are ranged under two classes, white and red.
 The stalks grow in tight, straight, parallel bunches, and are typically marketed fresh that way.
 They are sold without roots and only a small amount of green leaf remaining.

 The stalks can be eaten raw, or as an ingredient in salads, or as a flavouring in soups, stews, and pot roasts.